General Speaker Guidelines

-- You will have the possibility to upload your presentation directly online: you will receive an email in early June which will explain the process to follow to connect to the upload platform.
-You will be able to upload it until midnight the day before the talk.
+- You will have the possibility to upload your presentation directly online: you will receive an email approximately one week before the Congress, which will explain the process to follow to connect to the upload platform.
+You would be able to upload it until midnight the day before the talk.

 Disclosure of Conflict of Interest

 A Disclosure of Conflict of Interest* slide must be included in the PowerPoint presentation.
 The disclosure slide should be displayed and read to the audience at the beginning of your lecture.

 The disclosure slide templates can be downloaded here:

 * A conflict of interest is any situation in which a speaker or immediate family members have interests, which may cause a conflict with the current presentation.
 Conflicts of interest do not preclude the delivery of the talk, but should be explicitly declared.
 These may include financial interests (e.g. owning stocks of a related company, having received honoraria, consultancy fees), research interests (research support by grants or otherwise), organisational interests and gifts.

 For Poster Discussion Sessions, the disclosure of conflict of interest should be included on the poster.